Wu-Yuwei/shape_abstraction_via_superquadric/README.md

 ## Implementations

-This repo provides MATLAB implementation.
-(Python code will be coming soon!)
+This repo provides the MATLAB implementation.

 ### Installation

-The code is written and tested on MATALB R2022a.
-Should be compatible with releases newer than R2017.
+The code is written and tested on MATALB R2022a and should be compatible with releases newer than R2017.

 ### File Structure